Kristina Mladenovic: 2016: French Open doubles champion

 In May, Mladenovic reached the singles semifinals of the Internationaux de Strasbourg, but lost to Mirjana Lučić-Baroni.

 At the French Open, Mladenovic won her first round match against the 2010 French Open singles champion Francesca Schiavone, and defeated her former doubles partner Tímea Babos in the second.
 She lost in the third round to world No. 1 and defending champion, Serena Williams, in two sets, after having a set point at 9–8 in the tiebreak.
 Mladenovic won the doubles event partnering Caroline Garcia, beating Ekaterina Makarova and Elena Vesnina in the final.
 It was the first Grand Slam women's doubles crown for Garcia and Mladenovic, and they became the first all-French pair to win the French Open women's doubles title since Gail Chanfreau and Françoise Dürr in 1971.

-In June, Mladenovic reached her second career singles final at the Rosmalen Grass Court Championships in which she lost to CoCo Vandeweghe.
+In June, Mladenovic reached her second WTA Tour singles final at the Rosmalen Grass Court Championships in which she lost to CoCo Vandeweghe.

 Mladenovic participated in the singles, doubles and mixed-doubles events of the London Olympics.
 In the women's singles, she was defeated in the second round by Madison Keys.
 In the women's doubles event, Mladenovic partnered Caroline Garcia, with whom she had won the French Open in June.
-Despite being seeded No. 2, they lost in the first round.
-Mladenovic (she was paired with Pierre-Hugues Herbert and they were seeded No. 2) also lost in the first round of the mixed-doubles event.
+Despite being seeded second, the French duo lost in the first round.
+Mladenovic (she was paired with Pierre-Hugues Herbert and they were seeded second) also lost in the first round of the mixed-doubles event.

-At the US Open singles event, Mladenovic cleared the first round before falling to Anastasia Pavlyuchenkova in the second.
+At the US Open singles event, Mladenovic cleared the first round before falling to Anastasia Pavlyuchenkova in the second, where she played one of the longest sets in tournament history (since the advent of the tiebreak in 1970), the third set running a whopping 94 minutes.
 In doubles, Mladenovic (partnered with Garcia) reached the final, where the French team was defeated by Bethanie Mattek-Sands and Lucie Šafářová.
 This allowed Garcia and Mladenovic to qualify for the WTA Finals, becoming the second doubles team yet to do so.